Insidiae/headless-d3-workshop/instructions/05-refactoring-the-chart-interactions.md

 voronoi.ymax = dimensions.boundedHeight;
 ```

-Then, we can render these cells by inserting them in Step 5:
+Then, we can render these cells by inserting them in Step 5, and connect the `showTooltip` and `hideToltip` functions from before.
+Try it out yourself!

 <details>
 	<summary>Solution: React</summary>